-In addition to relying on the Prescribed Instrument to address the threat of discharge from stormwater management facility, it was determined that it would be appropriate to include a policy to locate the facility outside of the vulnerable areas where there could be a significant drinking water threat, if possible.
+In addition to relying on the Prescribed Instrument to address storm water management outfalls or infiltration facilities, it was determined that it would be appropriate to include a policy to locate the facility outside of the vulnerable areas where there could be a significant drinking water threat, if possible.
 This may not always be possible but the conditions imposed on the Environmental Compliance Approval should manage the threat.